poojariHimasri/lpdg-gateway-risk-prioritization/README.md

 ## 10. Live Evaluation & Unseen Data Guide

-During the live interview session, evaluators will provide an unseen month of data and request a live modification to demonstrate modularity and responsiveness.

 ### Ingesting Unseen Data
 The system accepts any new data directory via configuration without code changes: